nagasella/esa/README.md

         table.subscribe(e);
     }

-    // for loop to update entities
+    // udpate entities
-    // not the standard way of wokring with ESA... just for this example for (esa::entity e = 0; e < 100; e++)
+    for (esa::entity e = 0; e < 100; e++)
     {
-        // retrieve components
         position & p = table.get<position, POSITION>(e);
         velocity & v = table.get<velocity, VELOCITY>(e);

-        // modify position accordin to velocity
         p.x += v.x;
         p.y += v.y;
     }
 }
 ```

 Each of the commented parts will be examplained in more detail in the next sections.
 Note that the update iteration shown above (using a for loop) is not the standard way of working with ESA.
-Instead, ESA uses [updaters](#updaters-and-performance), [queries](#queries) and [apply objects](#apply), which were not used above just to keep the example compact.
+Instead, ESA uses [updaters](#updaters), [queries](#queries) and [apply objects](#apply), which were not used above just to keep the example compact.
 The next sections will cover all of them.

 ### Entity tables